 This salad does not need to be complex.
 If you’ve got black beans, tomato, and onion you can still make a nice black bean salad.
 The flavor of black beans makes them great even on their own; this salad is an opportunity to showcase the flavor, not hide it.

 For a salad like this, I usually count on 1/4 cup of dried beans per person eating (black beans typically expand by 3 times during the cooking process) – but less and less as numbers of people increase.
 For four people, I would cook 1 cup of dried beans.
 For forty people, around 8 cups of dried beans.

-Obviously this varies a bit depending on the amount of vegetables you’re planning to add.
+Obviously, this varies a bit depending on the amount of vegetables you’re planning to add.
 If you want it to be mainly beans, cook a bit more.
-If you want to add lots of vegetables and less beans, obviously cook less beans.
+If you want to add lots of vegetables and fewer beans, obviously cook fewer beans.

 Serving this salad a few hours, or even a day after you make it will help the flavors get to know each other and will taste a bit more developed.
 But, like nearly always, if you’re in a hurry don’t worry.

 Be sure to add the oil last.
 Or, if you want to make a dressing out of it, mix the dressing ingredients thoroughly before dumping them on the salad.
 When oil is added it coats the salad and makes it hard for other flavors (lime, vinegar, etc) to be absorbed.